saintmalik/blog.saintmalik.me/blog/2021-09-06-open-source-challenge.md

   <a href="https://github.com/github/docs/pull/637">https://github.com/github/docs/pull/637</a>
   </Figure>

-But not withstanding, it was awarded the hackertofest-accepted label, so i moved on, before coming back again to the GitHub Docs in this Challenge and i finally got a merged PR in GitHub Docs.
+Anyway, it was awarded the hackertofest-accepted label, so i moved on, before coming back again to the GitHub Docs in this Challenge and i finally got a merged PR into GitHub Docs.

 <picture>
   <source type="image/webp" srcset="/bgimg/github-merged.webp"/>